ar-ml/VPNremoteSignup/README.md

 https://www.ar-action.com/impressum/

 # Prerequisites
+- On your Fortigate Firewall you must have set up a working SSL VPN full tunnel with 2FA token authentication.
 - You must have FortiClient VPN installed on your machine and it must be running.
 (It can be running in background, check for tray icon.)
 Use the online Installer under \FortiClientTools\ or Download it from https://www.fortinet.com/support/product-downloads#vpn
 - You must have FortiClient Commandline tool on your hard disk.
 You can find it in this repository under \FortiClientTools\ or downlaod it from https://support.fortinet.com/Download/FirmwareImages.aspx -> in Dropdown select FortiClient -> Select Tab "Download" -> go to Windows/ v7.00/ 7.2/ 7.2.3/  -> Download FortiClientTools_7.2.3.0929.zip